 They are approximately 5-8 inches in length with a weight of 15 to 30g.
 Their tail is up to 4 inches in length.

-Golden mice will usually abandon their ground nests if they are flooded and build their nests higher up.
+Golden mice will usually abandon their ground nests if flooded and build their nests higher up.
 This is generally a last resort due to the increase of predators.

-They are characterized by uniformly colored fur, which is usually dark gray on the back.
+They are characterized by uniformly colored fur, usually dark gray on the back.
 Their body mass is generally between 7 and 16 grams, and they measure 40 mm in body length.

-They are cave-dependent bats, which means that they can be found only in caves.
-For this reason, disturbance to their cave habitats is extremely detrimental to these bats populations.
+They are cave-dependent bats, meaning they can be found only in caves.
+For this reason, disturbance to their cave habitats is highly detrimental to these bats populations.

 The gray fox is a solitary fox that lives in the southern part of the United States and Mexico.

-Their back has a scattered combination of light and dark gray with sides of reddish-brown and an underbody of white.
+Their back has a scattered combination of light and dark gray with reddish-brown sides and an underbody of white.

 They measure from 76 to 112.5 cm and weigh from 3.6 to 7kg.
-Their lifespan is sixteen years in the wild and up to twenty years in captivity.
+Their lifespan is sixteen years in the wild and twenty years in captivity.

 The gray fox is an omnivore and eats mice, birds, voles, rabbits, insects, corn, fruits, nuts, and berries.